 Upholding the values of an open scholarly community

-The podcast’s principal recommendation is the establishment of a sustainable, centrally coordinated support structure in the Netherlands for scholars that cannot do their work due to conflict or war.
+The podcast’s principal recommendation is the establishment of a sustainable, centrally coordinated support structure in the Netherlands for scholars that cannot do their work due to (armed) conflict, persecution, repression or intimidation.
 Such a framework should include a central inventory of requests for support and of the opportunities available within institutions.
 Other key recommendations address funding and institutional responsibility.
 The podcast makers urge the academic community to regard scholars at risk as colleagues and to keep their situation firmly on the agenda.
 Learn more about the key takeaways on the left.